-Researchers use stem cells to show connection between neural cell disruption and Parkinson's diseaseOctober 18th, 2012 in Parkinson's & Movement disorders
+Researchers use stem cells to show connection between neural cell disruption and Parkinson's diseaseOctober 18, 2012 by Bob Yirka in Medicine & Health / Parkinson's & Movement disorders

 (Medical Xpress)—A diverse team of biologists has shown using induced pluripotent stem cells (iPSCs) that a gene mutation that causes malformations in the structure of the nuclear envelope of neural cells, is associated with Parkinson's disease.
 In their paper published in the journal Nature, they describe how they found iPSC cells taken from Parkinson's patients over time demonstrated the same cell disruption found in neural cells taken from other deceased patient's with the disease.
 They also found that by introducing a compound known to disrupt the gene mutation, that they could reverse the cell malformation.

 Parkinson's disease is a degenerative disorder of the nervous system characterized by shaking, slowness of movement and difficulty walking.
 Over time most patients succumb to dementia and eventually die.
 Much research has centered on the disruption and death of dopamine-generating cells as the root cause of the disorder despite evidence that such a disruption would not result in all of the symptoms Parkinson's patient's exhibit.
 For that reason, researchers have looked to other causes.

 In this new effort, the researchers looked at possible reasons for disruption to the nuclear envelope, the thin film that separates the nucleus from the cytoplasm in neural cells.
 Such disruptions have been associated with Parkinson's but no definitive correlation has been found, until now.